samirbenbouker/tokenMaster/README.md

 ## Setup

 To use this system, the `TokenMaster` contract must be deployed on the Ethereum blockchain, and it must be interacted with using an Ethereum-compatible wallet such as MetaMask.

-## License

-This project is available under the UNLICENSED license.
-See the license file for more details.